Click plan to view in Google Maps

 The cul-de-sac of Matlack Lane was closed off and decorated

-to bake and cook for some 250 guests who danced on the
+to bake and cook for some 250 guests and the whole community danced and revelled in the

 A huge ruckus

-blew up in 2002 when the central property of
+blew up in 2002 when the most central property of

 for several months between the seller and surrounding neighbors